bennyhuo/KotlinBlogTranslation/original/Kotlin gets support for S-expressions.md

 ## Try it out!

 You can find the above examples (and some more) [here](http://kotlin-demo.jetbrains.com/?publicLink=104074971561017308771-1697121195) .
-They are runnable, and you can play with the code. <strong>Disclaimer</strong>: it’s only a prototype.
+They are runnable, and you can play with the code. **Disclaimer**: it’s only a prototype.
 ## Limitations

 Unfortunately, at this stage our support for S-expressions is somewhat limited.
-Due to some issues connected with parsing, an S-expression can only be of <strong>odd length</strong>.
+Due to some issues connected with parsing, an S-expression can only be of **odd length**.
 We are working on removing this limitation.
 Also, when defining a named function as an S-expression, its name has to be preceded with a dot (not to be confused with the Dot operator mentioned below):

 {% raw %}